 Practice well.
 Be love.

 A scholar, communicator, and meditation adept, Jenny grew up in the Panhandle of North Florida, where she earned a Bachelor of Arts in literature from Florida State University and first engaged Eastern wisdom in Zen koans.
-Since 1987 she has resided in the Research Triangle of central North Carolina with her husband of 30 years.
-She earned a Master of Arts degree in Literature (1991) and a Doctor of Philosophy with Distinction in American and Southern Literature (1997) from the University of North Carolina at Chapel Hill, where her son is currently completing degrees in philosophy and economics.
-She taught university-level writing and literature for more than a decade.
-She is an APA-certificated litigation paralegal with intensive post-certificate coursework in corporate and business organization law.
-Professionally, she is a book development editor, publication team lead, and writer of marketing collateral for the book publishing industry.
-Her interests are law, poetry, poststructuralist theory, and meditation.
-Traditions, chronologically, have been Tibetan Gelug, Theravadin Thai Forest, Pragmatic Dharma, Indo-Tibetan Essence Mahāmudrā, and Bön Dzogchen.
+Since 1987 she has resided in the Research Triangle of central North Carolina with her husband of 30 years and son.
+She earned a Master of Arts degree in Literature (1991) and a Doctor of Philosophy with Distinction in American and Southern Literature (1997) from the University of North Carolina at Chapel Hill, where her 400-page PhD dissertation explored narratological correspondences between Zen and postmodern American classics.
+She taught university-level writing and literature for more than a decade, having been formally trained in pedagogy and appointed as a lead trainer of other teachers.
+She has for 17 years been a multi-award-winning developmental book editor, publication team lead, and writer of marketing collateral for the book publishing industry.
+In 2017 she began teaching meditation privately, drawing eclectically on traditions including Tibetan Gelug, Theravadin Thai Forest, Pragmatic Dharma, Indo-Tibetan Essence Mahāmudrā, and Bön Dzogchen.
 Through her writing and relationships with aspirants, Jenny offers expertise in all eight jhānas, the Theravadin Progress of Insight, Theravadin and Mahayana vipassana, nirodha samāpatti, trekchö, and beyond these areas of attainment.
 Her results-oriented emphasis is on diagnostic accuracy, clear objectives, individualized whole-path project management, and meditative precision.
 She is coauthoring a whole-path pragmatic meditation manual whose working title is The Critical Path to Enlightenment: Model, Map, and Method.